 However, to answer your question, a gazebo can be expected to last between 1 to 15 years and it’s entirely dependant on the type you purchase.
 Read below where we explain each type.

-How Long do Pop up Gazebo and Canopies Last?
+How Long do Pop up Gazebo and EZ-UP Canopies Last?

 Pop up gazebos which also include canopies can last anywhere from a single-use to around 5 or 6 years.